Zalefar/Udacity_Data_Analyst_ND/Project_5/README.md

 `enron61702insiderpay.pdf`:
 * pdf version of the financial information used mainly for reference.

+`References.txt`:
+* text file containing the references used during the course of this project.

 `my_classifier.pkl`:
 * Trained classifer (pipeline object) as a pickled object.